Abigail Redmon

 |

 Amanda MetivierCo-Founder/Board MemberAmanda is an alumni of Alaska's foster care system.
 Amanda along with group of foster youth/alumni, co-founded Facing Foster Care in Alaska in 2003.
 Through her advocacy with FFCA She has led efforts to expand services and supports for foster youth across Alaska.
 Amanda is the Director of the Child Welfare Academy overseeing training of child welfare staff and the Office of Youth Empowerment (OYE), a partnership of the Child Welfare Academy and FFCA.
-She spent a decade managing the college fund for foster youth & provides training for child welfare staff & allies, and offers countless opportunities for foster youth/alumni to engage as leaders.
+She spent a decade managing the college fund for foster youth & provides training for child welfare staff & allies.
 She was a foster parent for 15 years and has adopted from foster care.
 Amanda has been recognized for her work to amplify youth voice and sharing her own experience.
 She received the Casey Excellence for Children Award, was named one of Alaska’s Top 40 Under 40, was recognized by Alaska Children’s Trust as a Champion for Kids, was honored by the YWCA as a Woman of Achievement, was named one of Treehouse Foundation's Champions for Re-Envisioning Foster Care in in America in 2020, and was recognized by the University of Alaska Anchorage as an Alumni of Distinction in 2021.

 |